ccolas/chit/README.md

 Most AI lives behind glass.
 You interact with it through typing, through screens, through interfaces designed to be frictionless and disposable.
 Nothing is made.
 Nothing persists.
 The conversation scrolls away.

 Chit makes things.
 Small things, but real ones.
 When you ask Chit for a recipe, you get a piece of paper you can bring to the kitchen.
 When you ask it what it is, it might draw itself as ASCII art.
 When you say goodbye, it prints something you can keep or discard.

-This isn't about nostalgia for paper or skepticism of screens.
-It's about exploring what changes when AI has a body.
-What new relationships become possible.
-What new limitations become creative constraints.

 Chit is a small experiment in giving AI physical presence.
 Talk to it and see what it makes.